andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com

 To simulate user activity, we have written a very simple bot that randomly interacts with the api.
-It will call the api every 300 ms.
+It will call the api every 500 ms.

-`docker run --network=host -d --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}
+`docker run --network=host -d --env INTERVAL_MS=500 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}

 We can observe the logs of the application by running: